wuvt/wuvt-site/README.md

 uwsgi --ini uwsgi.ini:dev
 ```

-You can now access the site at http://localhost:9090/
+You can now access the site at http://localhost:9070/

-### API
-TODO

-Look at submit_tracks.py for an example of sending metadata to Trackman.

 ### License